iLivius/BacFlux/README.md

 03. **Quality Control, Contamination and Completeness Assessment:**
     * Filters contigs based on minimum length (at least 500 bp) and coverage (2x).
     * Maps filtered reads back to contigs, using [bowtie2](https://github.com/BenLangmead/bowtie2) and [samtools](https://github.com/samtools/samtools), and analyzes the resulting BAM file with [QualiMap](http://qualimap.conesalab.org/).
-    * Performs local alignments of contigs against the [NCBI nt](https://ftp.ncbi.nlm.nih.gov/blast/db/) database using [BLAST+](https://blast.ncbi.nlm.nih.gov/doc/blast-help/).
+    * Performs local alignments of contigs against the [NCBI core nt](https://ftp.ncbi.nlm.nih.gov/blast/db/) database using [BLAST+](https://blast.ncbi.nlm.nih.gov/doc/blast-help/).
     * Checks for contaminant contigs with [BlobTools](https://github.com/DRL/blobtools).
 Unless otherwise specified (see [configuration](#configuration) section for more details), the output of this step will be parsed automatically to discard contaminants based on the relative taxonomic composition of the contigs.
     * Evaluates genome assembly quality with [Quast](https://github.com/ablab/quast).
     * Assesses genome completeness and contamination with [CheckM](https://github.com/Ecogenomics/CheckM) using taxon-specific markers.